 The first step to starting a basement bathroom renovation

 Adding and completing a new bathroom to your basement renovation isn’t a DIY project.
 You’ll need a skilled contractor to handle this job.
-An experienced contractor like All Canadian Renovations Ltd. will pull all required permits and will ensure that your bathroom is built to meet code.
-As professionals, we understand how best to position and construct your new basement bathroom for maximum enjoyment, function, and for potential future resale value.
+An experienced contractor like All Canadian Renovations Ltd. will pull all required permits and will ensure that your bathroom is built to meet the code.
+As professionals, we understand how best to position and construct your new basement bathroom for maximum enjoyment, function, and resale value.
 Contact us today to arrange an in-home consultation to determine if you should begin a basement bathroom renovation project.